andthum/hpc_submit_scripts/lmod/README.rst

 On HPC clusters that use Lmod, you typically have to load specific modules before you can run a certain program.
-Which modules to load and how they are called depends on how you cluster administrator has set up the Lmod module system.
+Which modules to load and how they are called depends on how your cluster administrator has set up the Lmod module system.